oolonek/ISDB/README.md

-# ISDB
+# ISDB (In-Silico MS/MS DataBase)
-A database of In-Silico predicted MS/MS spectrum of Natural Products
+A database of In-Silico predicted MS/MS spectrum of 170 602 Natural Products from the Universal Natural Products Database (http://pkuxxj.pku.edu.cn/UNPD/index.php)

-A binary version of tremolo (for Linux 64bits) is distributed.
-We cannot but recommend to compile your own and replace the two binaries in the tremolo folder.
-The license status of Tremolo is unclear so please get it at http://proteomics.ucsd.edu/software-tools/tremolo/
+A binary version of tremolo (for Linux 64bits) is also distributed.
+Documentation is available at http://proteomics.ucsd.edu/software-tools/tremolo/